WiggelMc/Sudoku_SolutionGuides/crudely_drawn_stickman/stickman_solution_guide.md

 <br><br>

 The last remaining digits are 'C' and 'E'.<br>
-'C' is before 'E', so 'E' must be '3' and 'C' must be '2'.
+'E' is after 'C', so 'E' must be '3' and 'C' must be '2'.

 <img src="assets/step_rn5.png" width="256"/>
 <img src="assets/step_rn6.png" width="256"/>
 <br><br>

-With that the puzzle is solved.
+Now with the digits assigned, the puzzle is solved.<br>
 I have seen and explored other paths, that make use of the thermometers early to narrow down options for a letter.<br>
-This is the cleanest path I found, because it does not require any recognition of existing combinations.<br>
+Most of the paths I found, do not require any recognition of existing combinations.<br>
 Solving the puzzle does not require even one step like this:
 ```
 This cell cannot be an F, because it would make this row ABCF, but this other line already is ABCF.
 ```
+Because I received comments, that hinted at people still using such steps, and rightfully finding them too tedious, I included a disclaimer in the rules.